• Best-In-Class Survival Gear

 You will need a wood-stove compatible tent, like the NorTent lavvo 4 or Gamme 6, if you are going to be in the woods for any long duration of time.
 In this kind of survival situation a mountaineering style tent, which is designed more for lightweight weekend trips, will simply not cut it!
 There are a number of options for shelters and tents, from DIY to heavy and semi-permanent.

-Lightweight sil-nylon tent: The best part about this material is that it is extremely lightweight (the Seek Outside 4 season tent is only 5lbs for example, see our product review here).
+The best part about this material is that it is extremely lightweight (the Seek Outside 4 season tent is only 5lbs for example, watch our product review below).
 These are great nomadic options for all weather conditions.

 This is an essential part of your winter camping, or survival arsenal.
 In order to conserve calories, it is imperative that you have a warm place to rest, especially in unpredictable or inclement weather.